Tonyyouyou/my_website/content/authors/admin/_index.md

     - course: Master of Science in Electrical Engineering(Human Language Technology)
       institution: Johns Hopkins University
       year: ""
-    - course: Bachelor of Science(Honours) in Engineering Science
+    - course: Bachelor of Science(Honours) in Engineering Science with First Class Honours
       institution: University of Western Australia
       year: ""
     - course: Bachelor of Science in Engineering Science and Finance